marina601/discover-malta/TESTING.md

     - 2 buttons are displayed at the bottom of the page:
         - "Adjust Your Order" - click on the button and confirm it takes the user to the *bag.html*
         - "Complete Order" - once clicked all the information will be sent to stripe, which will listen out for a webhook, the order will be created in the database and an email confirmation will be sent to the user.
-        - While the site is waiting for the response from Stripe, the user will see a loading spinner which tells the user the information is being processed.
+        - While the site is waiting for the response from Stripe, the user will see a loading spinner that tells the user the information is being processed.
         - Login to the admin panel, confirm the order has been created, original bag info is present, stripe PID is saved.

         ![admin-panel](readme-files/images/admin-panel.png)